• Skip to primary navigation

 cheese on pastry sheet

 And that's not quite all of them.
-When I was searching just now for the eggplant tomato tart post, I came upon this zucchini tomato tart from 2010 made with sliced zucchini and cherry tomatoes and served up with a discussion of cook personalities vs. bakers, and a kooky ex-coworker who did naughty things in the walk-in.
+When I was searching just now for the eggplant tomato tart post, I came upon a zucchini tomato tart from 2010 made with sliced zucchini and cherry tomatoes and served up with a discussion of cook personalities vs. bakers, and a kooky ex-coworker who did naughty things in the walk-in.
 I had completely blocked out that entire post (and said job).
-These eggplant parmesan hand pies that I made with Sarah and Betty two years ago also have a similar tomato pie vibe going on.
+Eggplant parmesan hand pies that I made two years ago also have a similar tomato pie vibe going on.

 Clearly I heart tomatoes.